Sesame Soy Grilled Tuna

 Since buying fresh tuna can be expensive and a little scary for some, especially if you are preparing it raw or almost raw, it's important to know what to look for when buying tuna steaks.

-• Color: The color of the tuna should a deep red to pink color and should be shiny and almost translucent.
-Different species will vary slightly in color but they all should have a rich pink to red color.
-The tuna should never be brown or matte looking.
+• Color: The color of the tuna should be a deep red to pink color and should be shiny and almost translucent.
+Different species will vary slightly in color, but they all should have a rich pink to red color.
+The tuna should never be brown or matte-looking.
 This normally means it is getting older.
 Another sign of age is any gaps in the tuna steaks.
 They should be a nice whole piece.

 • Smell: Fresh tuna should always have a fresh ocean smell, but shouldn't smell overly fishy.